-Every herb is unique and dosages vary accordingly, but there are some general guidelines that can be very helpful.
+Every herb is unique and dosages vary accordingly, but there are some general guidelines and conversions that can be very helpful.

-Extract dosages can be measured in drops, dropperfuls, milliliters (mL), or teaspoons.
+Extract dosages can be measured in drops, dropperfuls, milliliters (mL), teaspoons (Tsp), and "pumps" or "sprays".

-A teaspoon is roughly equivalent to 5 mL.
+- One teaspoon (Tsp) is roughly equivalent to 5 mL.

 We highly recommend that you use a good herbal reference and become familiar with the individual characteristics of the herbs you are using.